Separate Cache Host Process

-The initial communication of the client with cache host, is a 2-hop communication:
+The initial communication of the client with a cache host is a 2-hop communication:

 It first interacts with the service, which connects the client to the cache host using the port forwarding mechanism.

-It then communicates with the cache using the port forwarded.
+It then communicates with the cache using port forwarding.
 All future interactions for the client are made directly with the cache.

 When a cache is started in its own separate process, it is assigned a Management Port on which the service will communicate with it.
 This port is dynamically generated from a range (default 8300 – 8400, configurable in service.exe.config).

-Note that in case of Partitioned of Replica topology, two ports will be assigned.
+Note that in case of the Partition-Replica topology, two ports will be assigned.

 Once the port has been forwarded, the client will send all cache requests to the cache, like adding items to the cache, or fetching or removing them from the cache.

-In case one of the cache host process stops, the ports being used by that cache for communication are added back to the pool of available ports.
-For example, if a Partitioned of Replica node was using ports 8301 and 8302 and the process terminates, the ports will become available for use by any other cache.
-Now when a process starts for a new cache, the port 8301 can be re-used for this cache.
+In case one of the cache host processes stops, the ports being used by that cache for communication are added back to the pool of available ports.
+For example, if a Partition-Replica node was using ports 8301 and 8302 and the process terminates, the ports will become available for use by any other cache.
+Now when a process starts for a new cache, port 8301 can be reused for this cache.